mulesoft-assets/template-sap2sfdc-material-migration/README.md

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 The integration is triggered by an HTTP Endpoint that receives the migration request.
-Then it retrieves all materials from SAP containing the word _BATTERY_, transforms them into Salesforce products and passes them to the Batch process.
+Then it retrieves all materials from SAP from specific date, transforms them into Salesforce products and passes them to the Batch process.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.